 In 2015, “Interiors for Life” mantra in tow, Leanne began offering full-service interior decorating services and design consultations in the Greater Toronto Area and Muskoka Region.

 Whether your space functions as a refuge from the world or as a bustling control centre, Leanne strives to deliver a unique definition of home for each of her clients’ individual needs and desires.
 Her whole-hearted personality and emphasis on personal touches makes Leanne’s evolving design style the breath of fresh air your space has been waiting for.

 Do you have a favourite colour?

-"That depends on the day...for a while it was blue, today its green."
+"That depends on the day...for a while it was blue.
+Today, earthy greens."

 Can you describe yourself in three words?

-"Aries, honest, passionate... well that's the same thing as Aries so, at the moment...hungry."
+"Aries, honest, passionate... well that's the same thing as Aries so, at the moment...content."

 If you were a piece of furniture, which would you be and why?